joemarlo/Citi-Bike-availability/README.md

 ## To do

 - Integrate weather into prediction with [openweathermap](https://openweathermap.org/)
-- Rebuild with ARIMA and RNN
+- Rebuild with prophet model